jamktiko/Puzzlepunk/documentation/Project-plan.md

 * The programming team will implement the core mechanics and puzzle mechanics for the first chapter
 * The puzzle design team will work with the narrative team to implement the puzzles smoothly into the narrative.
 * The audio team will make the sound effects and ambient music that will play during the first chapter
+* The marketing team will start publishing material and raising awareness about the game

 ### Project Testing
 The project will be tested once a playable prototype is availabe.
 The publishing team will approach testers and try to establish an audience and try to get as many testers as possible.
 The purpose of the tests is the following: